0xGupta/PowerBI-Datasets-Source-Check/README.md

 ## Check Power BI Dataset Source

-The script will help PBI admins to check the DB dependencies for the datsets used in PowerBI The script will save the data in current working directory with name PBIDatasetSources.csv Currently only following datasource check has been added
+The script will help PBI admins to check the DB dependencies of datasets used in PowerBI.
+The script will save the data in current working directory with name PBIDatasetSources.csv

+As of now only following datasource check are added
 - Salesforce
 - Oracle
 - Folder